FantasyNitroGEN/visallo/docs/getting-started/build.md

 Once the plugin JAR file is created, copy it to `$VISALLO_DIR/lib`, which should be accessible on all of your servers.

-As an example, to build and deploy the `tika-mime-type-plugin` one would run the following commands from the root of the Visallo project:
+As an example, to build and deploy the `tika-mime-type-plugin` one would run the following commands from the `$PROJECT_DIR` directory of the Visallo project:

     mvn package -pl graph-property-worker/plugins/tika-mime-type -am
     cp graph-property-worker/plugins/tika-mime-type/target/visallo-tika-mime-*-jar-with-dependencies.jar $VISALLO_DIR/lib

-Visallo's will automatically detect graph property workers found within the classpath.
+Visallo will automatically detect graph property workers found on the classpath.